AEM Communities license

 adobeaemcloud.com on a local AEM instance, the package must first be downloaded to a local disk :

-Download button will download to the local AEM instance’s package repository.
+Download button downloads to the local AEM instance’s package repository.

 For more information, visit How to Work With Packages.

-In AEM Communities, a common store is used to store user generated content (UGC) and is often referred to as the storage resource provider (SRP).
+In AEM Communities, a common store is used to store UGC and is often referred to as the storage resource provider (SRP).
 The recommended deployment centers on choosing an SRP option for the common store.

 The common store supports moderation of, and analytics on, UGC in the publish environment while eliminating the need for replication of UGC.